-Pharmaceutical & Medicinal Chemistry- II Credit Hours: 2+1
+Pharmaceutical & Medicinal Chemistry-II

-This course describes the medicinal chemistry of drugs affecting cardiovascular system (cardiac glycosides, antiagnial, antiarrythmic and antilipidemic agents, anticoagulants, antiplatelets, and diuretics), drugs affecting hormonal system as insulin and oral hypoglycemic drugs, steroid hormones and therapeutically related drugs (corticosteroids & estrogen) and thyroid drugs.
+This course describes the medicinal chemistry of drugs affecting cardiovascular system (cardiac glycosides, antiagnial, antiarrythmic and antilipidemic agents, anticoagulants, antiplatelets, and diuretics).
 This course also describes opioid analgesic, antitussive, non steroidal anti-inflammatory agents and drugs affecting immune systems as antihistamines and antiulcer agents.
-In this course student will gain knowledge about the physicochemical/stereochemical properties of drugs and their structure activity relationship.
-Students will also gain knowledge about drug designing, synthesis and analysis of different classes of medicinal agents.
+In this course student will gain knowledge about the physicochemical/stereochemical/pharmacokinetics properties of drugs and their structure activity relationship.
+Students will also gain knowledge and skills about drug designing, synthesis and analysis of different classes of medicinal agents.